CyCoreSystems/kubetemplate/README.md

 Note that the IP address of a service within the same namespace can be obtained more simply by environment variable, as described above.

+### ServiceIP

+Since the most common reason to probe a service is to retrieve its ClusterIP, we have also included a macro which does just that.

+**Format**: `{{.ServiceIP "<name>" "<namespace>]"}}`

+This works as Service, but instead of returning a structure, it just returns the ClusterIP of the Service, as a string.

 ### Endpoints